Subscribe to our newsletter for updates on parenting in BC and contests!

 learning

 The pandemic has disrupted our lives in many ways.
 The world of work and education has been locked down, reopened, and locked down again.
 As a result, many parents, teachers, and students can’t wait to get back to “normal” school.
-Many that fall into this camp discuss the lack of community along with the lack of face-to-face interactions with teachers and peer groups when not learning in person.
+Many that fall into this camp discuss the lack of community along with the lack of face-to-face interactions with teachers and peer groups when not learning in person, especially as the education marketplace adapts to meet the needs of families seeking more flexible and personalized learning options.

 However other parents, teachers, and students fall into another camp.
 This group likes digital learning models because students can go at their own pace and set their own times for study.
 Learning online allows for more personalized learning and time for experiences and projects.